Colorado Springs Wrongful Death Lawyer

 4. Damages – The loss has caused emotional and financial suffering for surviving family members.

 Without these elements, the case may be dismissed.
-Your wrongful death lawyer in Colorado Springs will thoroughly investigate your claim to make sure every piece of evidence is accounted for.
+Your wrongful death lawyer in Colorado Springs will thoroughly investigate your claim to make sure every piece of evidence is accounted for, including accident reports, medical records, witness statements, and expert opinions from professionals in fields like accident reconstruction or medicine.

 What Qualifies as a Wrongful Death Lawsuit?